learntocloud/learn-to-cloud/docs/phase3/README.md

 ## How to break down this phase

-I would suggest spending time on these two topics and this timeline:

 | Order | Topic                           |
 |-------|---------------------------------|
 | 1 | Cloud Certification |
 | 2 | Cloud Resume Challenge |

-Of course feel free to spend as much time as you'd like, people have asked for a timeline and breakdown so I've added it.

 ## Resources